camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 </html>
 ```

-2. Create a styles.css file to keep the stylings.
+2. Create a `styles.css` file to maintain the styling:

 ```css
 html,